Yidu-xSkript/Breeze-App/README.md

 # breezeapp

-> BreezeApp is a weather app created just for fun - VueJs, vuex and Electron
+> BreezeApp is a weather app created just for fun - VueJs, vuex, Electron and Tailwind

 #### Build Setup